 Every single year, people from across the United States become infected by serious bloodborne pathogens.
 Some of these viruses and bacteria result in diseases that are treatable but other bloodborne infections can result in chronic conditions that cannot be treated and can only be managed.
+You can take bloodborne pathogens certification free.

 Everyone who has a reasonable risk of occupational exposure to human blood and other body fluids in the workplace needs to have a general understanding of what can be done to protect against infection by bloodborne pathogens in the first instance.